April 08, 2020

 Handle and read your books with clean, dry hands.
 Oils and dirt on your hands can stain and destroy the bindings and pages of books you are reading.

 It is our responsibility to preserve books for future generations.
-If you're a parent who loves books and reading, our children need to learn to love and take care of books.
-Children learn by watching doing and will follow your lead in your love of books.
+If you're a parent who loves books and reading, your children need to learn to love and take care of books.
+Children learn by watching and doing and will follow your lead in your love of books.

 Here is an excellent article from Lessons by Sandy, Teaching Book Care.
-Great activities to teaching the littles to care and appreciate books.
+Great activities to teach the littles to care and appreciate books.

 The words antique, vintage, and retro are often used when shopping at Antique Festivals, Antique stores, and flea markets.
 Learning what these terms mean can only help you in the bargaining process.
 Knowledge can help you add an elusive piece to your shelves at a fair price.